bhisaac/5eFP/5eFP-SRD.md

     - Healer: Once per turn, whenever you complete an action that targets a creature, you can choose a creature within 1 square of the target.
 The chosen creature discards up to 1 wound and can make an additional ability check to resist an ongoing negative effect.
 - More TBA

-# Sample Setting Handbook

-## Enchanted Forest

-The Enchanted Forest's beloved Enchantress Queen (Queen) falls gravely ill as waves of weary and injured refugees enter through all four charmed gates of Castle Somnam (HQ), bringing harrowed tales of encroaching darkness.
-The Nightmare, a darkly magical reality overlaying the world and the realm known as the Plane of Shadow (Shadowfell), breached the Enchanted Forest's borders, spreading its long shadows across the land and transforming all it touched into strange and twisted reflections.
-The realm is no longer as it once was.
-Castle Somnam remains the only location unaffected by the Nightmare, thanks to the monarch's mystical protections imbued within the city castle's walls.
-An elite assembly of champions, known as the Queen's Heralds (Heralds), are charged with keeping the realm and its people healthy, thriving, and safe from harm.

-You joined the Queen's Heralds and now, just before your graduation, you are called to participate in one important, final test: you must travel to the Crypt of the Continual Flame on foot deep into the Megalithic Highlands.
-You and your friends must make the journey alone unaided by your fellow students, peers, and instructors.
-You must make your way to the Crypt using a simple map.
-There, you will light your torch within the Hall of the Continual Flame and return it as proof of completion.
-Only then do you officially become a Herald.

 # Appendix FP-A: Running the Focus Practice

 _This section is devoted to all Focus Practice details, including RL versions and RL nuances/symbolism of 5eFP mechanics and rules._